shashankms9/HPC-V2/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

     ![alt](image/EX1-Task8-Step3.png)

-   > Note: This prompt reflects the OnDemand component architecture, which the Azure HPC OnDemand Platform solution relies on to implement its portal.
+   > **Note**: This prompt reflects the OnDemand component architecture, which the Azure HPC OnDemand Platform solution relies on to implement its portal.
 The shared frontend creates Per User NGINX (PUN) processes to provide connectivity to such components as **Azure CycleCloud** and **Grafana**.

 4. On the **Azure CycleCloud for Azure HPC On-Demand Platform** page, note the presence of a configuration of a cluster named **pbs1**.